A new grading scheme for the Leaving Certificate 2017 is now in place.

 - Students achieving agrade H6 or higher will have 25 Bonus Points added to their total score for Honours Maths - the grade itself does not change.

 - No bonus points are given for H7 in Honours Maths, or for any Ordinary Level Maths grade.

-NOTE: The 25 Bonus points for Honours Maths are not counted unless Maths is included in the top six subjects counted for the purpose of calculating CAO points.
+NOTE: The 25 Bonus points for Honours Maths are not counted unless Maths (following the addition of the bonus points) is included in the top six subjects counted for the purpose of calculating CAO points.

 An A2 poster available from CareersPortal.ie presents the new points as follows:

 - The six best results, in recognised subjects, in one Leaving Certificate examination will be counted for points

 - Only one sitting of the Leaving Certificate Examination will be counted for points purposes

 - In the case of certain subjects, e.g. Home economics (General), Foundation Level Maths, Foundation level Irish, some HEIs may not award the points shown above.
 If in doubt, check with the admissions office of the HEI in question.

 - Students must also meet the minimum entry requirements in order to be considered for a college course place.